Julius Schaller

-Julius Schaller (July 13, 1810 - June 21, 1868) was a German philosopher born in Magdeburg.
+Julius Schaller (/de/; July 13, 1810 - June 21, 1868) was a German Hegelian philosopher, born in Magdeburg.

+Biography

-He studied theology and philosophy at the University of Halle, where in 1834 he received his habilitation.
+Schaller studied theology and philosophy at the University of Halle, where in 1834 he received his habilitation.
 In 1838 he became an associate professor at Halle, where in 1861 he was appointed a full professor.

 Schaller was an ardent supporter of Hegel's philosophy, and two of his earlier works, Die Philosophie unserer Zeit (The Philosophy of Our Time, 1837) and Der historische Christus und die Philosophie (The Historical Christ and Philosophy, 1838) were written in defense of Hegelianism.

+He died in Carlsfeld near Brehna.

 Publications

 Other noted publications by Schaller include: